wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUAAdapterSecurityConfiguration.md

 1. In your data source configuration, set `UseSecureConnection` to **true**.
 For more information, see [Data source configuration](xref:OPCUADataSourceConfiguration).

    The adapter verifies whether the server certificate is present in the [adapter trusted certificates](#adapter-trusted-certificates) folder and is therefore trusted.
-In case the certificates were not exchanged before the first attemped connection, the adapter persists the server certificate within the [adapter rejected certificates](#adapter-rejected-certificates) folder and the following warning message about the rejected server certificate will be printed:
+In case the certificates were not exchanged before the first attempted connection, the adapter persists the server certificate within the [adapter rejected certificates](#adapter-rejected-certificates) folder and the following warning message about the rejected server certificate will be printed:

    ```bash
    ~~2019-09-08 11:45:48.093 +01:00~~ [Warning] Rejected Certificate: "DC=MyServer.MyDomain.int, O=Prosys OPC, CN=Simulation